Coarsely Holomorphic Curves and Symplectic Topology: Introduction

 The structure of the paper is as follows.
 Preliminary statements concerning currents are collected in Section~\ref{Prelim_sec}.
 The proofs of Theorems~\ref{Gromov_conj_thm}~and~\ref{Approx_thm}, assuming Proposition \ref{key_prp}, are in Section~\ref{Main_Results_sec}.
 The proof of Proposition~\ref{key_prp} itself is delayed until Section~\ref{Prop_Proof_sec}.
 It is proved via a succession of approximation lemmas, which themselves are proved using classical topology (in the style of Whitney) and geometric measure theory.
 In fact, no result proved after $\resultyear$ is used in the proofs of Theorems \ref{Gromov_conj_thm} and \ref{Approx_thm}.
 Theorem~\ref{lower_energy_bound_thm} is proved in Section~\ref{lower_energy_section} and depends on recent results in the regularity theory of semicalibrated currents.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 The author is thankful to Aleksander Doan for explaining his work, to Jiahao Hu for helpful comments, to Dennis Sullivan for many interesting conversations, and to Aleksey Zinger for his great help in improving this paper over the course of many drafts.
+The author is also thankful to the anonymous referee for helpful comments.